Ease in Encryption and EaaS

 Zix sends files through their server.

-XQ uses edge-encryption to encrypt directly on your device and send through whatever service you’re using.
+XQ uses edge-encryption to encrypt directly on your device and send it through whatever service you’re using.
 That means we (and the service you’re using) can never see your data.

 API Based Encryption as a Service (EaaS)